IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 * $$p$$, a pixel location in the reference image
 * $$d(p)$$, a function mapping a pixel location $$p$$ in the reference image to the depth value at that location
-* $$\textbf{T}$$, a homogenous transformation matrix representing the transform from some camera's frame to that of the reference image
+* $$\textbf{T}$$, a homogeneous transformation matrix representing the transform from some camera's frame to that of the reference image

 is